 In any case, you should only add users to their Roles after you have defined a Security Provider.
 When adding users, you can catalog a Security Provider to retrieve its list of available users, which simplifies the process of adding users significantly.

-For details about adding users to Roles, see "Adding Users to a Role" in the Rhythmyx Implementation Guide.
+For details about adding users to Roles, see Adding Users to a Role.

 Updating Default Security Settings

 When you first install the Rhythmyx server, access is controlled by a default Backend Security Provider, which defines the following users: